 Competition and consumer protection authorities generally want to do the minimum necessary to correct whatever problem they encounter.
 Companies, too, would generally prefer to offer to change their behaviour (such as by limiting price rises) rather than have their merger plans blocked, or be forced to sell off part of their business so as to reduce market power.
 Pretty much every competition investigation therefore ends up with a lively debate about the most appropriate 'remedies' - unless it is a 'clearance' of course.

 One problem with behavioural remedies - such as telling customers (through notices on tills or bills) to take care because they might be about to be ripped off - is that it is very hard to design remedies which are effective.
-This is often because humans take decisions for all sorts of complex reasons, which are not easily understood, let alone easily modelled by economists.
-And it is sometimes because the mere provision of more information seldom helps - and might hinder - the resolution of an underlying information problem, such as an inability to grasp the meaning of an interest rate, or a difficulty in resolving a complex problem such as what medicine is likely to be most effective , or what phone or electricity tariff offers best value for money.
+This is often because humans take decisions for all sorts of complex reasons, which are not easily understood, let alone easily modelled by economists (though behavioural economics has begun to address these issues).
+See separate And it is sometimes because the mere provision of more information seldom helps - and might hinder - the resolution of an underlying information problem, such as an inability to grasp the meaning of an interest rate, or a difficulty in resolving a complex problem such as what medicine is likely to be most effective , or what phone or electricity tariff offers best value for money.
 Or sometimes the problem is simply that the information (for instance a leaflet warning notice on a till) can be crowded out by the sales patter of an assertive salesperson.

 Interesting research projects in this area include the joint Better Regulation Executive/National Consumer Council project which led to their 2007 report Warning: Too Much Information Can Harm and a 2016 review of the effectiveness of demand side remedies by UEA's Centre for Competition Policy.
 This latter research led to Which? making a number of recommendations in a paper published at the same time.
 Here is an extract from the Executive Summary:-